robenkleene/design-references/cinema-4d/cinema-4d-keyframes.md

 - `⌘F9`: Toggle Automatic Keyframing
 - `F9`: Create a keyframe

+## Timeline

+- `Window > Timeline (Dope Sheet)...` is a good way to edit all the keyframes at once
+- In the `Timeline` window if the frame range doesn't match your project frame range, set `Frame > Frame Range...` in that menu

 ## Troubleshooting

 - If you're keyframe values aren't "sticking" they change after moving off the current keyframe, then try clicking the `Automatic Keyframing` icon above the timeline.